This article was updated on May 31st, 2023

 - Greyish-light tan – greasy, grey or pallid tan stools can be indicative of an underlying pancreas problem.
 If your dog has lost weight or has difficulty putting on weight, this is even more likely.
 Make an appointment with your dog’s vet to determine next steps.

-- Yellow – can result from changes in digestion due to liver problems.
+- Yellow – yellow mucus can result from changes in digestion due to liver problems.
 If ongoing and with other symptoms, discuss with your veterinarian.

 - Green – could indicate a problem in the gallbladder or could be the result of eating a large amount of grass.
 If the stools are very bright green, then ingestion of rat poison may be suspected, and veterinary treatment should be instituted immediately.